Distance from Mandalay Bay to Bellagio – Can you Walk It?

-In doing this ½ hour, straightforward walk, you’ll pass many Las Vegas landmarks, such as (in order from south to north) the Luxor, Excalibur, New York New York, Monte Carlo, the enormous City Center Complex (Mandarin Oriental, Aria, etc.), The Cosmopolitan, then finally The Bellagio.
+In doing this ½ hour, straightforward walk, you’ll pass many Las Vegas landmarks, such as (in order from south to north) the Luxor, Excalibur, New York New York, Park MGM, the enormous City Center Complex (Waldorf Astoria, Aria, etc.), The Cosmopolitan, then finally The Bellagio.

 You’ll still have to walk some, but the combination of these two free trams sure makes the journey a lot easier (and faster).
-The first tram is one you’ll get on at Mandalay Bay.
-Trams run Monday through Friday, from 11 am to 10:30 pm, and on weekends, from 11 am to 12:30 am.
+The first one is the tram from Mandalay Bay to Excalibur.

-From Mandalay Bay, the monorail will first stop at the Luxor, but stay on it, as it will take you to the Excalibur, stopping first at the Luxor before ending up at the Excalibur.
+From Mandalay Bay, the monorail will first stop at the Luxor, but stay on it, as it will take you to the Excalibur.

 The final stop is not inside the Excalibur Hotel and Casino, but rather, in the large white turret castle thing (a technical term) directly in front of the resort, almost right on the busy corner of Tropicana and the Strip.

 From there, you’ll want to follow the clearly-marked pathway to the pedestrian bridge going to the New York New York Hotel and Casino.
-Unless you want to go exploring there, just stay on the Strip sidewalk going north, until you get to the Monte Carlo Hotel and Casino.
+Unless you want to go exploring there, just stay on the Strip sidewalk going north, until you get to the Park MGM Hotel and Casino.

-The tram from Monte Carlo heads north, stopping at the Aria, the Crystals shopping plaza, and then finally at the Bellagio, where it stops at the far south west part of the resort.
+The tram from Park MGM heads north, stopping at the Aria, the Crystals shopping plaza, and then finally at the Bellagio, where it stops at the far south west part of the resort.

 You’ll walk the long hallways past the convention center rooms and some nice restaurants before getting to the beautiful conservatory (a must see) and the Bellagio’s gorgeous front lobby.
 The fountains are right outside of that.